GeorgeYarwood/TaskCommander/README.md

 - Option to either kill tasks traditional way or to force kill them)

 To implement:
+- Group PIDs under one root object that can be killed
 - Search
 - Collumns
 - Alphabetical ordering